kangyangyang520/dbscan-on-spark/README.md

 - And the first version has done, and i have released it .

-- In this verson , i do not use the r-tree to impore the operating efficiency of this algorithm.
+- In this verson , i do not use the r-tree to improve the operating efficiency of this algorithm.
 DBSCAN on Spark is built against Scala 2.10.

 ### Example usage